Cue/fast-python-pb/README.md

 newLincoln.ParseFromString(serializedLincoln)
 ```

+The `package` definition is mandatory; it determines the Python module name that the code
+will generate.
+If it has dots for namespacing, like `com.cueup.foo`, the last part of the
+name (`foo`) will be used for the Python module name.

 ### One more thing

 It's simple, but not that simple.
 The biggest caveat is that protobuf objects embedded in